-Students in both tracks enroll in an intensive Math Economics course during the month of August.
-The program culminates in a capstone experience, which depends on a student’s chosen track.
+Students enroll in an intensive Math Economics course during the month of August.
+The program culminates with a capstone experience, which depends on a student’s chosen track.

 The program requires a minimum of 32 credit hours of coursework and a capstone experience.
 All students must complete four core classes.
 The program can be completed in 12 months.
-It begins with an August term in which Mathematical Economics is taught in a concentrated manner over two or three weeks.
+It begins with an August term in which Mathematical Economics is taught in a concentrated manner over two to three weeks.
 The August term is followed by two semesters of coursework.
-Some of the industry-track courses are scheduled on the 8-week MSBA and MBA term calendar.
+Some of the industry-track courses are scheduled on the 8-week term calendar.
 These term classes entail 3-credit hours and meet 3.5 hours a week.
-A capstone experience in the late spring and early summer completes the degree requirements.
-The capstone for industry track students is an industry internship or project, whereas academic track students take a doctoral-level comprehensive exam in microeconomic or macroeconomic theory.
+A capstone experience completes the degree requirements.
+Industry track students pursue a corporate consulting project for their capstone in the spring, while academic track students take a comprehensive exam in microeconomic or macroeconomic theory in early summer.

 |ECON 825||Mathematical Economics 1||4|